Oblique scattering from non-Hermitian optical waveguides: Appendix. Approximated solution near the first Fabry-P erot resonance

-It can be shown by \citet{lin2011prl}, that for normal incident waves $\left(\ang=\pi/2\right)$, the scattering matrix $\st$ exhibits an EP at the Bragg point.
-Here, using a multiple scale expansion we show that this is true also for oblique waves, where the Bragg point corresponds to $\grating=\ksh\sin\ang$.
+\citet{lin2011prl} have showed that for normal incident waves $\left(\ang=\pi/2\right)$ impinging on a $\mathcal{PT}$-symmetric Bragg scatterer, the scattering matrix $\st$ exhibits an EP at the Bragg point.
+Here, using a multiple scale expansion, we show a similar result for oblique waves, impinging on a non-Hermitian scatterer exhibiting one period of modulation, where the EP occur at the first Fabry-P\'erot resonance, i.e., $\grating=\ksh\sin\ang$.
 To show this, we assume that the detuning $\kmb\coloneqq\grating-\ksh\sin\ang$ is very small relatively to the perturbation wavenumber.
 We further assume that the amplitude of the perturbation is small, such $\epsa\coloneqq\eztep/\sin^{2}\ang\ll1$.
 With these assumptions at hand, we introduce the variables $\scaxo\coloneqq\xl$ and $\scaxt\coloneqq\epsa\xl$, and employ a power expansion of $\Ef$ in the form

 to solve Eq.\ \eqref{eq:zeq2}.
 Upon substituting Eq.\ \eqref{eq:pert theory-1} into Eq.\ \eqref{eq:zeq2}, using the transformation $\px{\xl}=\dxo+\epsa\dxt$, we obtain two equation

 for the orders $\mathcal{O}(1)$ and $\mathcal{O}(\epsa)$ respectively.
 The solution of Eq.\ \eqref{eq:order zero-1} for the leading order is